OpenHD/Documentation/README.md

 {% hint style="info" %}
 If you activate debugging, detailed debug logs can be found on the SD-Card and should be provided, when discussing a problem.
 {% endhint %}

+We hope you find OpenHD useful, and we look forward to helping you get the most out of your long-range video transmission!